-But is it true?
+Is it possible to become too obsessed with the numbers?
 Are power meters really holding us back by making us over-reliant on an external measure of effort?
 Don’t they simply allow us to be accurate, objective and, therefore, controlled in our riding?

-Even so, despite all these benefits, we need more than numbers to be great cyclists.
+Even so, despite all these benefits, a power meter isn't a magic wand.
+We need more than numbers to be great cyclists.
 We need to trust ourselves and our abilities to maintain a feel for the bike, as well as our own form and fitness, to have fun and, sometimes, to make our own decisions.
 And of course, we need to pay the bills – a fancy new power meter can’t rank as a higher priority than food and clothes for the kids!
 Our data devices cannot be allowed to dictate our cycling lives.

 Focusing on hitting specific numbers helps us to realise our own expectations, but it can stop us reaching higher.
 This means we’re liable to get stuck in a safe zone rather than stretching ourselves to find out whether we have more to give.
 If every decision is data-driven, we might be holding ourselves back and missing out on using those elements of our riding that can’t be captured in data: the feel, the passion, the purpose behind what we are doing.

-The current world time trial champion Chloe Dygert claimed the title last September without using a power meter, which she said gave her the freedom she needed to excel.
+Former world time trial champion Chloe Dygert claimed the title in 2019 without using a power meter, which she said gave her the freedom she needed to excel.
 The American won with a huge 92-second gap over Olympic road race champion Anna van der Breggen.

 At the time, Dygert told Cycling Weekly: “My biggest advantage was I didn’t ride with a power meter.”
 She had noticed her power meter holding her back in previous rides.
 “I remember looking down at the power meter and thinking, ‘I’m going out way too hard, I need to back it off,’ and so not having a power meter today... it was just kind of full-gas from the beginning.”